Skip to main content

-The Happy Uncles in Salt River, Cape Town, is everything you wouldn’t expect from a fine dining restaurant – and, conversely, that’s exactly what makes it everything you would expect, too.
+I first visited The Happy Uncles in Salt River, Cape Town, over a year ago, and was lucky enough to visit them again more recently.
+What I said then still holds true – this spot is everything you wouldn’t expect from a fine dining restaurant – and, conversely, that’s exactly what makes it everything you would expect, too.

 Widely recognised as the Mother City’s first truly Halaal fine dining establishment, The Happy Uncles is tucked away at the back of the Spice Yard, a rather lonely property at the edge of Salt River that I would, under normal circumstances, not necessarily visit.